drel-git/TurboLoot/README.md

 ## 7. Auto-Looting Setup (E3Next)

-This is the real power - TurboLoot runs automatically whenever your tank kills something.
+Set up TurboLoot runs automatically to run automatically

 ### Prerequisites
 - `TurboLoot.mac` and `turboloot.ini` are installed (you can verify with `/mac turboLoot`)